codemonkey9000/pebble-intervals/README.md

 Single press or press and hold the up and down button to change the value of the unit.

-To switch units, double press either the up or down button.
-The double press must be quick.
+To switch units, press the select button.

-To go to the next time set screen or to go to run mode single press the select button.
+To go to the next time set screen or to go to run mode double press the select button.

 To return to any previous step, long press the select button.